Morneau threatens to sue critics over attacks on his personal financial decisions

 Mr. Morneau had previously said he wouldn't be attending Question Period because he had to give a speech in Toronto.
 His office later confirmed that he would be delivering a private address to the Institute of Corporate Directors.
 His staff declined to provide a copy of Mr. Morneau's planned remarks.

-For a second day in a row, Conservative and NDP MPs suggested that Mr. Morneau acted improperly in November 2015 by selling shares in Morneau Shepell just days before he would announce new tax brackets effective Jan.
+For a second day in a row, Conservative and NDP MPs suggested that Mr. Morneau acted improperly in November, 2015, by selling shares in Morneau Shepell just days before he announced new tax brackets effective Jan.
 1, 2016.
-The tax change would lower taxes for middle-income Canadians while introducing a new, higher tax rate on those who are among the top one per cent of income earners.
+The tax change lowered taxes for middle-income Canadians while introducing a new, higher tax rate on those among the top 1 per cent of income earners.
 Mr. Morneau had resigned as executive chair of Morneau Shepell on Oct.
 26, 2015, a week after he was first elected as an MP.

 The allegations are part of the opposition's ongoing criticism of the minister's decision not to place all of his assets, including Morneau Shepell shares, in a blind trust.
 Earlier this month, Ethics Commissioner Mary Dawson announced a formal examination of whether Mr. Morneau was in a conflict when he introduced a pension reform bill.